p8s-project/pace-cli/docs/PRIVATE_CATALOG_GUIDE.md

-# Guide: Creating a Private `p8s` Catalog
+# Guide: Creating a Private `Vezia` Catalog

-This guide is for platform engineers (the "Producers") who want to create a private, company-specific catalog for `p8s`.
+This guide is for platform engineers (the "Producers") who want to create a private, company-specific catalog for `Vezia`.
 A private catalog allows you to provide your application developers with a curated set of hardened, pre-approved infrastructure modules.

 ## The "Why": A Paved Road for Infrastructure